fizalihsan/fizalihsan.github.io/source/technology/vcs.md

 You can commit broken things.
 It doesn't matter because other peoples won't see them until you publish.
 Publish time is different of commit time.
 Because of this you can commit more often.
-You can merge complete functionnality.
-This functionnality will have its own branch.
-All commits of this branch will be related to this functionnality.
+You can merge complete functionality.
+This functionality will have its own branch.
+All commits of this branch will be related to this functionality.
 You can do it with a CVCS however with DVCS its the default.
 You can search your history (find when a function changed ) You can undo a pull if someone screw up the main repository, you don't need to fix the errors.
 Just clear the merge.
-When you need a source control in any directory do : git init . and you can commit, undoing changes, etc...
+When you need a source control in any directory do : `git init` . and you can commit, undoing changes, etc...
 It's fast (even on Windows )